 The primary purpose of an endowed CHME chair is to attract academic excellence to NMSU CHME and to give that individual a competitive (monetary) advantage over others researching in the same field.
 CHME will use the incentive of an endowed chair to attract a highly-recruited candidate to the program.

-The faculty in CHME at NMSU are evaluated by their performance in the following areas (as found in the CHME Functions & Criteria Statement): (1) Teaching & Advising; (2) Externally Funded Research; (3) Scholarship & Creative Activities; (4) Service, Extension, & Outreach; and (5) Leadership.
+The faculty in CHME at NMSU are evaluated by their performance in the following areas: (1) Teaching & Advising; (2) Externally Funded Research; (3) Scholarship & Creative Activities; (4) Service, Extension, & Outreach; and (5) Leadership.
 To be successful, some of these tasks require the faculty member identify initial sources of funding.
 Success in building an internationally acclaimed and externally-funded research program within their field can be difficult without seed funding that can be leveraged toward obtaining federal funding.

 A researcher with a novel idea that is consistent with the goals of a federal program or funding agency can build a stronger proposal by performing some preliminary research that demonstrates the idea is feasible.
 This groundwork inevitably requires resources such as lab expendables, equipment, instrumentation, and/or personnel time.
 Holding an endowed chair affords the faculty member some discretionary funding with which to explore and demonstrate feasibility of such ideas, thereby strengthening subsequent grant proposal request.